 One of the ways you can raise capital for your business idea as a student is to pitch your idea to your colleagues who share in your dream.

-You should know those who are business-minded among your colleagues, talk to them, seek their financial support.
+You should know those who are business-minded among your colleagues, talk to them, and seek their financial support.
 If they are interested they can make provision for capital to kick start your business.

 Pitch your idea to angel investors

 If you have a great business idea but lack the capital, angel investors should be on top of your list of sources of funds.
-They are investors who are interested in making provision for funds in exchange for a stake in the business.
+They are investors who are interested in making provisions for funds in exchange for a stake in the business.

 Angel investors do not only provide the capital, they also have a mentorship course for their partners, most especially if your business ideas have great potential.